TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/Backups/Index.rst

 .. note::
-    The directory structure is not *that* fixed: Especially with modern `Composer` based instances, a separation of the :ref:`project root
+    The directory structure is not *that* fixed: Especially with modern `Composer`:pn:-based instances, a separation of the :ref:`project root
     <Environment-project-path>`
     and the :ref:`web server document root <Environment-public-path>` can be achieved.
     This is recommended from a security point of view since critical parts of